Dystopian literature remains popular with middle school students… and they can’t seem to get enough of this genre.

 I want you to know that this post contains affiliate links.
 As an Amazon Associate, I earn a small fee from any qualifying purchases you make.
 You can read more here.

-- well-known and lesser-known titles for students who want to read more books in this genre
+- well-known and lesser-known titles for students who want to read more books in this genre.

 1. Unwind by Neal Shusterman

-- timely social and ethical issues
+- timely social and ethical issues about children’s rights, personhood, and the value of life.

-- relatable characters
+- relatable characters.

-- provocative
+- a provocative story.

-- fast-paced and compelling
+- fast-paced and compelling action.

 This book is a fantastic read: